 When I first ate at Trentini’s, not long after it opened, it was one of a dozen or so Italian joints in Chambersburg, and I felt no strong compulsion to review it for Hidden Trenton.
 After that, I never thought about it much, though I’d eat a meal at Trentini’s a few times every year and always enjoyed them.

 Just how good was driven home to me recently when my wife and I ate dinner at an Italian joint in Lawrenceville that came highly recommended by a Princeton friend.
 The restaurant was quite charming (small, cozy, intimate).
 A 70-something Italian gentlemen was playing the accordion, serenading diners.
 But the food was searingly mediocre.
-And a basic chicken entree was $20 (and the full range of entrees was priced $18-34!).
+And a basic chicken entree was twice what you pay at Trentini’s.